long water

 Janet Fieldhouse

-Janet Fieldhouse is a skilled ceramicist.
-Fieldhouse studied art at Cairns TAFE before moving to Canberra, where she obtained two degrees from the School of Art at the Australian National University.
-In 2019, Fieldhouse was awarded the Cairns Indigenous Art Fair Premier’s Award for Excellence and received the inaugural Indigenous Ceramic Art Award from Shepparton Art Museum in 2007 and 2012.
-Recent group exhibitions include: Weaving the Way, The University of Queensland Art Museum (2020) The National: New Australian Art, Museum of Contemporary Art (2019) and Women’s Wealth Project as part of the Asia Pacific Triennial 9 Queensland Art Gallery | Gallery of Modern Art (2018).
-Her work is held in collections across Australia and internationally.
-Fieldhouse is represented by Vivien Anderson Gallery.
+Janet Fieldhouse is a ceramicist.
+She studied art at Cairns TAFE before moving to Canberra, where she obtained two degrees from the School of Art at Australian National University.
+She was awarded the Cairns Indigenous Art Fair Premier’s Award for Excellence in 2019 and the Indigenous Ceramic Art Award from Shepparton Art Museum in 2007 and 2012.
+Recent exhibitions include Weaving the Way (UQ Art Museum, Brisbane, 2020), The National: New Australian Art (Museum of Contemporary Art, Sydney, 2019), and the Women’s Wealth Project (part of the 2018 Asia Pacific Triennial).

-Janet Fieldhouse is a skilled ceramicist.
-Fieldhouse studied art at Cairns TAFE before moving to Canberra, where she obtained two degrees from the School of Art at the Australian National University.
-In 2019, Fieldhouse was awarded the Cairns Indigenous Art Fair Premier’s Award for Excellence and received the inaugural Indigenous Ceramic Art Award from Shepparton Art Museum in 2007 and 2012.
-Recent group exhibitions include: Weaving the Way, The University of Queensland Art Museum (2020) The National: New Australian Art, Museum of Contemporary Art (2019) and Women’s Wealth Project as part of the Asia Pacific Triennial 9 Queensland Art Gallery | Gallery of Modern Art (2018).
-Her work is held in collections across Australia and internationally.
-Fieldhouse is represented by Vivien Anderson Gallery.
+Janet Fieldhouse is a ceramicist.
+She studied art at Cairns TAFE before moving to Canberra, where she obtained two degrees from the School of Art at Australian National University.
+She was awarded the Cairns Indigenous Art Fair Premier’s Award for Excellence in 2019 and the Indigenous Ceramic Art Award from Shepparton Art Museum in 2007 and 2012.
+Recent exhibitions include Weaving the Way (UQ Art Museum, Brisbane, 2020), The National: New Australian Art (Museum of Contemporary Art, Sydney, 2019), and the Women’s Wealth Project (part of the 2018 Asia Pacific Triennial).

 Janet Fieldhouse